kigawas/blog/content/posts/why-state-containers.md

 }
 ```

 Looks better, but there occurs another problem: `this.count += n` repeats.
-What we really wanted to do is to get the newest replica of `count`, unfortunately we wrote the logic to increase count (`this.count += n`) in every module as well.
+What we really wanted to do is to get the newest replica of `count`, unfortunately we wrote the logic to increase count (`this.count += n`) in every module.

 ### Event bus with state

-To eliminate `count` in each module, it's better to use a common state and update the state in the event bus:
+To eliminate `count`, it's better to use a common state and update the state in the event bus:

 ```js
 // event bus (with state)